broadinstitute/workbench-libs/CONTRIBUTING.md

 Users can drop-in replace the updated version of this library without making any code changes.
 Their code will continue to work as before.

+Examples where no version bump is necessary include:

 - Obvious bugfixes
 - Addition of optional parameters to existing, publicly accessible classes or functions that only modify behavior when specified
 - Addition of new public functions on classes